 Initialize-Disk -Number 1

-In the above command, make sure to change 1 with the disk number of the drive you want to format.Important: Although it’s recommended to use a GPT partition scheme, if required, you can use the Master Boot Record (MBR) scheme using this command:
+In the above command, change 1 with the disk number of the drive you want to format (see Step No. 3).Important: Although it’s recommended to use a GPT partition scheme, if required, you can use the Master Boot Record (MBR) scheme using this command:

 Initialize-Disk -Number 1 -PartitionStyle MBR.

-Type the following command to create a new partition using the NTFS file system, assign a name for the drive, and press Enter:
+Type the following command to format and create a new partition on the drive, and press Enter:

 New-Partition -DiskNumber 1 -UseMaximumSize | Format-Volume -FileSystem NTFS -NewFileSystemLabel myDrive

-In the above command, make sure to change 1 with the disk number of the drive you want to format, and change myDrive with the name you want to use for the storage.
+In the above command, change 1 with the disk number of the drive you want to format on Windows 10 and change myDrive with the name to use for the storage.

-Type the following command to assign a drive letter to the USB drive and press Enter:
+Type the following command to assign a drive letter to the disk drive and press Enter:

 Get-Partition -DiskNumber 1 | Set-Partition -NewDriveLetter G

-In the above command, make sure to change 1 with the disk number of the drive you want to format, and change G with the letter you want to assign to the storage.
-If you get the “Set-Partition : The requested access path is already in use.” error message, run the command one more time or specify another driver letter.
+In the above command, change 1 with the disk number of the drive you want to format and change G with the letter to assign to the storage.
+If you get the “Set-Partition: The requested access path is already in use.” error message, run the command one more time or specify a different drive letter.

-Once you complete the steps, the newly formatted hard drive will appear on “This PC” and ready to use in File Explorer.
-If you’re having trouble with any of the commands, you can get help at the Pureinfotech forums.
+Once you complete the steps, the newly formatted hard drive will appear in File Explorer.